dvbuka/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/raw-memory-call-on-non-trivial-type.rst

   Flags use of the C standard library functions ``memset``, ``memcpy`` and ``memcmp`` and similar derivatives on non-trivial types.

+  For each option, it is possible to flag extra functions that act similarly.
+  Specify names in a semicolon-delimited list.
+  The default is an empty string.

 Options
 -------

 .. option:: MemSetNames

-   Specify extra functions to flag that act similarly to ``memset``.
-   Specify names in a semicolon delimited list.
-   Default is an empty string.
    The check will detect the following functions:
    ``memset``, ``std::memset``.

 .. option:: MemCpyNames

-   Specify extra functions to flag that act similarly to ``memcpy``.
-   Specify names in a semicolon delimited list.
-   Default is an empty string.
    The check will detect the following functions:
    `std::memcpy`, ``memcpy`, `std::memmove`, ``memmove``, ``std::strcpy``,
    ``strcpy``, ``memccpy``, ``stpncpy``, ``strncpy``.

 .. option:: MemCmpNames

-   Specify extra functions to flag that act similarly to ``memcmp``.
-   Specify names in a semicolon delimited list.
-   Default is an empty string.
    The check will detect the following functions:
    ``std::memcmp``, ``memcmp``, ``std::strcmp``, ``strcmp``, ``strncmp``.